Pharmaceutical industry in India

 The pharmaceutical industry in India was valued at an estimated US$50 billion in FY 2023-24 and is estimated to reach $130 billion by 2030.
-India is the world's largest provider of generic medicines by volume, with a 20% share of total global pharmaceutical exports.
-It is also the largest vaccine supplier in the world by volume, accounting for more than 60% of all vaccines manufactured in the world.
-Indian pharmaceutical products are exported to various regulated markets including the US, UK, European Union and Canada.
+India is often described as the “pharmacy of the world,” supplying around one-fifth of global demand for generic medicines and exporting pharmaceuticals to over 200 countries in 2023–24, with approximately 70% of exports destined for highly regulated markets such as North America and Europe.
+In the United States, Indian pharmaceutical companies supply nearly half of all generic prescriptions by volume.
+India is also the largest vaccine manufacturer globally by volume, accounting for over 60% of the world’s vaccine production.

 According to Economic Survey 2023, the turnover in the domestic pharmaceutical market was estimated to be $41 billion.
 India's pharmaceutical exports revenue was $25.3 billion in fiscal year 2022–23, according to the data released by Pharmexcil.
 India ranked third globally in terms of dollar value of drugs and medicines exports.

-Major pharmaceutical hubs in India are (anticlockwise from northwest): Vadodara, Ahmedabad, Ankleshwar, Vapi, Baddi, Sikkim, Kolkata, Visakhapatnam, Hyderabad, Bangalore, Chennai, Margao, Navi Mumbai, Mumbai, Pune, Aurangabad, Pithampur, and Paonta Sahib.
+Major pharmaceutical hubs in India are, broadly anticlockwise from the northwest: Baddi, Paonta Sahib, Sikkim, Kolkata, Visakhapatnam, Hyderabad, Bangalore, Mysore, Chennai, Pondicherry, Goa, Mumbai, Navi Mumbai, Pune, Aurangabad, Indore, Pithampur, Ahmedabad, Vadodara, Ankleshwar, and Vapi.

 Overview

 As of 2023, the Indian pharmaceutical industry is the world's 13th largest by value and third largest in the world by volume.
 The industry produces over 60,000 generic drugs in different 60 therapeutic categories.
 India's revenue from pharmaceutical exports was $25.3 billion in the 2022-2023 financial year.
 In terms of the global market, India currently holds an accountable share and is known as the pharmacy of the world.
 The country is the largest global supplier of generic medicine.
 India produces more than 50% the world's vaccines.
 It supplies 40% of the US's demand for generic drugs.
 India gained its foothold on the global scene with its innovatively-engineered generic drugs and active pharmaceutical ingredients (API), The country accounts for around 30% (by volume) and about 10% (value) in the US$70–80 billion US generics market.
 Growth in other fields notwithstanding, generics are still a large part of the picture.
-The Indian pharmaceutical industry supplies over 50 per cent of global demand for various vaccines, 40 per cent of generic demand in the US and 25 per cent of all medicine in the UK.
+The Indian pharmaceutical industry supplies over 50 per cent of the global demand for various vaccines, 40 per cent of generic demand in the US and 25 per cent of all medicine in the UK.
 India is the largest contributor in UNESC with over 50-60% share.

 As of 2023, there are about 670 USFDA-approved manufacturing facilities in India, the highest for any country outside the US.